 Certainly, none of these circumstances alone prove that you intended to sell drugs.
 There can be innocent explanations for all of them.
 Though police do use these indicators to decide whether to arrest you for possession for personal use or possession for sale.

-3. What drugs are prohibited?
+3. Prohibited drugs

 Nevada law prohibits possession of any controlled substance for the purpose of selling it.
 There are five schedules (categories) of controlled substances in the U.S.3